TheTypoMaster/gray.net.au/posts/2007/11/26/24_hours_in_OSX_Leopard_and_iLife_08.rst

 .. title: 24 hours in OSX Leopard + iLife '08
 .. slug: 24_hours_in_OSX_Leopard_and_iLife_08
 .. date: 2007-11-26 14:36:23 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,Apple,OSX
-.. category:
+.. category: James
 .. link:

 I'm not going to bore everyone with stuff they've read elsewhere.
 This is purely my first impressions for the sake of posterity.
-So with no more intro, here it is, my top five new features in Leopard/iLife '08 I can't live without:
+So with no more intro, here it is, my top five new features in Leopard/iLife '08 I can't live without.

+..
+TEASER_END

 #. **Spaces**.
 Some people hate them, I can't live without them.
    Organise my work spaces into logical areas in a virtual space.
 Make